imRHB/imRHB/README.md

 I'm a Software Developer based in Bangladesh, specializing in cutting-edge web and mobile technologies as well as pixel-perfect designs.

-Self-driven, focused, and dedicated Web Developer with 2+ years of experience, including 1.5+ years of industrial experience.
+Self-driven, focused, and dedicated Web Developer with 3 years of experience, including nearly 2 years of industrial experience.
 I am passionate about programming, developing new products, and exploring new technologies.
 Well-versed in modern web technologies and version control systems.
 Slow-paced learner, a good team player, and committed to achieving the goal.
 Determined to deliver quality with an emphasis on excellence.

 <br />